 How well do you know your users?
 Do you ever wonder what they’re thinking?
 Is using your site easy for them?
 How do they feel about the hot-button issues of the day?
 Do they prefer dogs over cats?
 What about the new policy that management wants to implement?
 What’s their favorite ice cream flavor?
 When you use Liferay’s Polls feature you can find out the answer to these and other questions that should help you better understand your users.

-There are two portlets involved in making and displaying a poll: the Polls portlet, which is accessed through the Control Panel, and the Polls Display portlet, which can be added to any page in the portal.
+There are two portlets involved in making and displaying a poll: the Polls portlet, which is accessed through the Site Administration page, and the Polls Display portlet, which can be added to any page in the portal.

 The Polls portlet helps you set up the poll question and the possible answers users can select.
 The Polls Display portlet is an instanceable portlet that lets you select which poll to display, and is the portlet you put on the page so users can vote.

 The Polls portlet allows users and administrators to create multiple choice polls that keep track of the votes and display results on the page.
 Many separate polls can be managed; a separate portlet called Polls Display can be configured to display a specific poll’s questions and results.

 The Polls Display Portlet allows users to vote for a specific poll’s questions and see the results.
 Questions must be created from the Polls portlet on the Site Administration page.
 You can display one question at a time or you can combine several questions inside a nested portlet to create a survey.

 Creating a Poll